drewgwallace/punput_shaping/README.md

 ### 2. Set the Python Script Path

-In `punput_shaper.cfg`, update the `command:` line to match the full path for your user.
+In `printer.cfg`, update the `command:` line to match the full path for your user.
 Example:

 ```ini
 [gcode_shell_command punput]